 What’s the number one input for almost every business?
 Employees.
 Any employee using opioids, whether prescribed or illicit, is likely in poor health.
 When your employees are unhealthy, it’s nearly impossible for them to maximize their productivity.

 Last year, a National Safety Council survey found that 29 percent of employers reported impaired job performance due to prescription-painkiller use.
 Similarly, a whopping 70 percent said their workforce had been affected in some way.
-Additionally, in a separate report, almost two-thirds of those misusing pain-relievers said the’re currently employed.
+Additionally, in a separate report, almost two-thirds of those misusing pain-relievers said they’re currently employed.

 So, whether you know it or not, it’s likely opioids are affecting your employees.
 Consequently, these opioids are also affecting your business.
 The Council of Economic Advisers reported the opioid epidemic cost the U.S. economy $504 billion in 2015 alone.
 This number is equivalent to 2.8 percent of the country’s total gross domestic product for that year.